RodolfoBispo997/RodolfoBispo997/README.md

 ### Featured experience

 #### dbsnOOp — Database Monitoring SaaS
-- Real SaaS product for database monitoring and management
+A real SaaS product for database monitoring and management.

 - Started as intern, then PHP I and PHP II
 - Worked on front-end, back-end, and database layers
-- Contributed to the transition from waterfall to Scrum / Kanban
+- Contributed to the transition from Waterfall to Scrum / Kanban
 - Helped manage backlog using ClickUp
 - Worked with:
   - PHP